intelcaffe/caffe-old/README.md

 \* When measured with the [SuperVision](http://www.image-net.org/challenges/LSVRC/2012/supervision.pdf) model that won the ImageNet Large Scale Visual Recognition Challenge 2012.

+## Intel Installation

+Change in `Makefile.config`:
+* Set CPU-only
+* Switch blas to mkl
+* Enable openmp

+Compile with  `make all –j`.
+Use Intel compiler for improved performance over GCC.
+It is recommended to disable SMT in BIOS.

 ## License

 Caffe is BSD 2-Clause licensed (refer to the